juniorlimajj/React/README.md

 3. Using props into ReactJS

+4. Understanding the states and setState()

-4. Refatoring Some Components
+5. Refatoring Some Components

-5. Lyfecycle of a Component
+6. Lyfecycle of a Component

+7. Integration with child components